tillieferguson/Musivity/README.md

 A Swift App to curate your productivity with swipeable music.
 Using a swipeable user interface, users can demonstrate there musical preferences without having to interpret them directly - we'll do it for you!
 The end experience is hours of passive music curated exactly to what you want to hear.
 No more excuse to change your playlist while you're working!

 ## Protoype Summary

 This proof of concept prototype includes the basic swiping and music playing functionality.
 The machine learning aspect is not implemented.
+We built the initial swiping functionality based on this [tutorial from Gary Tokman](https://www.youtube.com/watch?v=YjQj3KAkkIM&t=967s)

 ## Presentation